 Option 1 -Press the issue: You do not want to drive overly aggressive, but there is a chance the lead car doesn’t notice you (tunnel vision) or thinks you’re happy poking around in their mirrors for the whole session.
 Get good and close to them on corner exit, appear like you are ready to pass if they only just gave you a point-by.
 My first instructor once told me to “Fill their mirrors” by driving a bit to their left through one turn, then a bit to the right on the next.
 This made sure they had plenty of bright red car flashing between both of their side mirrors.
 If you’re directly behind someone, they may not see your brightly colored car (And you won’t be able to see through them well either).
 If you maintain several car lengths between the you and the lead car, you may never get a point-by.

 Option 2 – Let the car immediately behind you past, giving them the opportunity to push the issue with slow car #1.
-Often times a fresh car in their mirror reminds them of their responsibilities.
+Often times a fresh car in their mirror reminds them of their responsibilities and you’ll both get past on the next straight.

 Option 3 – Pit in on the next lap, let the cars behind you deal with the slow car and get yourself a “gap” for some clean track.
 This works well to an extent, but you can’t always run from the issue and the ability to comfortably push the issue with stubborn point-bys is important.